openid/authzen/authorization-api-1_0.md

 The content of the request body is a JSON Object with the following fields:

 principal:
-: A principal as described in the {{principals}} section
+: A principal as described in the Principals ({{principals}}) section

 queries:
-: An array of queries defined in section {{access-query}} about access to specific assets
+: An array of queries defined in Asset Query ({{asset-query}}) section about access to specific assets

+The following is a non-normative example of an Access Evaluation Request:

 ~~~ http
 POST /evaluations HTTP/1.1